Burtchaell History, Family Crest & Coats of Arms

 Important Dates for the Burtchaell family

 This web page shows only a small excerpt of our Burtchaell research.
-Another 67 words (5 lines of text) covering the years 1686, 1737, 1715 and 1727 are included under the topic Early Burtchaell History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1686, 1737, 1715, 1727 and 1705 are included under the topic Early Burtchaell History in all our PDF Extended History products and printed products wherever possible.